luiscoco/Java_8-new-features-samples/README.md

 Passing Code as Data: Lambdas work effortlessly with methods of functional interfaces (interfaces with a single abstract method).
 This enables elegant techniques like filtering collections

-**Streamlined APIs**: Java 8's Streams API  heavily leans on lambdas for operations like filtering, mapping, and sorting collections
+### 2.3.
+Streamlined APIs

-**Example with Streams**
+Java 8's Streams API  heavily leans on lambdas for operations like filtering, mapping, and sorting collections

 ```java
 import java.util.Arrays;